Jurassic Park Interactive: Reception

-Reviews were mixed, with Famicom Tsūshin scoring the game a 22 out of 40, but Electronic Gaming Monthly gave it a 7.75 out of 10, praising the full motion video sequences, the use of music from the film, the innovation of the main levels, and the nostalgia value of the Nedry minigames.
-They later rated the game 9 out of 10 in their 1995 Videogame Buyer's Guide.
-GamePros review asserted that the music is the game's only good point, lambasting the long load times, substandard graphics, simplistic and boring gameplay, and unvarying video sequences.

-Bob Strauss of Entertainment Weekly gave the game a "D" and called it "one giant slab of prehistoric cheese."
+Jurassic Park Interactive received a mixed reception from critics.
+Entertainment Weeklys Bob Strauss called it "one giant slab of prehistoric cheese."
 Strauss wrote, "I can say with confidence that the vehicular sequences in Jurassic Park Interactive, with their clumsy controls and grainy visuals, are among the most inept I've seen. [...]
-The other sequences, sad to say, are also somewhat stingy, lizard-wise-and equally uninteresting to play."
+The other sequences, sad to say, are also somewhat stingy, lizard-wise-and equally uninteresting to play".
+Electronic Gaming Monthly praised the full motion video sequences, the use of music from the film, the innovation of the main levels, and the nostalgia value of the Nedry minigames.
+GamePros Atomic Dawg asserted that the music is the game's only good point, lambasting the long load times, substandard graphics, simplistic and boring gameplay, and unvarying video sequences.

-Zach Meston of Wired wrote that "the most exciting flick of 1993" had been turned into "a bunch of extremely dull arcade sequences linked together by silly full-motion video clips of people running through jungle scenery."
-Edge, which previewed the game at the European Computer Trade Show, called it "a decidedly average mixture of Out Run, Op Wolf and Doom."
-Chris Gore of VideoGames – The Ultimate Gaming Magazine wrote that the game's biggest weakness was its variety of different gameplay genres, stating that once a player becomes truly involved in a certain game genre, "the experience is yanked away; you're literally forced to play a game of a different genre every few minutes."
-Gore and three editors for the magazine gave the game an overall score of 7 out of 10, with praise for the game's graphics and music.

-In a retrospective review for AllGame, Shawn Sackenheim rated the game 3 stars out of 5 and praised the "decent 2D animations" of the minigames, but wrote "they're nothing you'd expect to see on a 32-bit system like the 3DO."
+VideoGames Chris Gore wrote that the game's biggest weakness was its variety of different gameplay genres, stating that once a player becomes truly involved in a certain game genre, "the experience is yanked away; you're literally forced to play a game of a different genre every few minutes".
+Wireds Zach Meston wrote that "the most exciting flick of 1993" had been turned into "a bunch of extremely dull arcade sequences linked together by silly full-motion video clips of people running through jungle scenery".
+AllGames Shawn Sackenheim praised the "decent 2D animations" of the minigames, but wrote "they're nothing you'd expect to see on a 32-bit system like the 3DO".
 Sackenheim found the minigames enjoyable but with little replay value, calling them "rehashes" of classic arcade games.

-In 2018, Zack Zwiezen of Kotaku ranked it among the "worst" Jurassic Park games ever released, calling it "boring and unintentionally hilarious," while criticizing the "poorly designed" minigames and the "laughably bad imitations" of the film's characters.
+In 2018, Kotaku ranked it among the "worst" Jurassic Park games ever released, calling it "boring and unintentionally hilarious", while criticizing the "poorly designed" minigames and the "laughably bad imitations" of the film's characters.